-The website uses technology that is probably not supported by your browser such as Internet Explorer 11.
+The website uses either IE11 or technology that is probably not supported in your browser.
 Some things may look strange or not work.
-We recommend that you switch to a modern browser instead
+We recommend that you switch to a modern browser instead.

 Skip to main content